asadsalman/coinstate/README.md

 1. reason value
 2. time value

-The `time` value is the time the transaction *exited* the mempool.
+The `time` value is the timestamp when the transaction *exited* the mempool.
 And the `reason` value is the reason the exit happened.
 It can be one of 7 possible values:
 * **UNKNOWN** Manually removed or unknown reason)
 * **EXPIRY** (Expired from mempool)
 * **SIZELIMIT** (Removed in size limiting)